RIS-Aided Wireless Communications: Prototyping, Adaptive Beamforming, and Indoor/Outdoor Field Trials: RIS-aided Beamforming Method

 where ${\mathbf{r}}_{t,n} \in \mathbb{C}^{M \times 1}$, $n = 1, \dots, N$ are the coefficients of the $n$-th column and ${\mathbf{s}}_{t,m} \in \mathbb{C}^{N \times 1}$, $m = 1, \dots, M$ are the coefficients of the $m$-th row.
 We can switch the states of a column by changing its sign, since $e^{-j \pi/2}=-j$ and $e^{j \pi/2}=j$.
 We denote the average power of the received signal at time index $t$ as $p_t$, which is computed over the whole signal bandwidth in order to reduce the influence of noise.

 Algorithm \ref{alg:GreedyAlgorithm} determines the reflection coefficients using $ M+N $ feedback iterations, which is much smaller than the $MN$ iterations required for estimating unstructured channels \cite{Bjornson2020}.
+The computational complexity order is $\mathcal{O}(M+N)$.
 In addition, it does not introduce significant fluctuations of the received power, thus data transmission can be carried out simultaneously.
 The received power can be measured by the wideband SNR or Reference Signal Receiving Power (RSRP), or other similar metrics that reflect the channel quality.
 In particular, existing RSRP measurements can be utilized so that extra signaling is not needed.
 It is also possible to repeat Algorithm \ref{alg:GreedyAlgorithm} several times to refine the coefficients, and even keep it iterating during data transmission to track the UE's movement.
+We have observed from our experiments that ten iterations of Algorithm \ref{alg:GreedyAlgorithm} brings around 1 dB gain compared to the case of single iteration.
 The algorithm can be initialized in different ways.
 We propose to start from a homogeneous configuration (i.e., all elements have the same state), which corresponds to the behavior of a conventional homogeneous reflective surface with the same absorption properties.
 In this way, the algorithm is guaranteed to outperform such a surface.

-Even if the algorithm was designed particularly for scenarios with one dominant far-field path to the RIS and one dominant far-field path from the RIS, it can be applied under any circumstances and will monotonically increase the SNR, thus it is also guaranteed to converge (if the channel conditions are static).
+Even if the algorithm was designed particularly for scenarios with one dominant far-field path to the RIS and one dominant far-field path from the RIS, it can be applied under any circumstances (e.g., in near-field propagation) and will monotonically increase the SNR, thus it is also guaranteed to converge (if the channel conditions are static).
 In the next section, we show the effectiveness of the proposed algorithm through experiments.